 It may sound a little like magic but just try it for awhile and see how well it works.

 “Love is the Answer.
 What was the Question?”

 Some of the greatest minds to ever grace the face of the Earth – Martin Luther King, Mother Teresa, Mahatma Gandhi, Albert Einstein – all said over and over, in one way or another, love is the answer whatever the problem or question may be.

-These are not weak, wishy-washy people.
-These are kind, loving but very powerful people who effected more lasting positive change than any President or Prime Minister ever has.
+These were not weak, wishy-washy people.
+These were kind, loving but very powerful people who effected more lasting positive change than any President or Prime Minister ever has.
 They loved all humanity and they loved themselves.

 So why do the rest of us struggle with it so much!?
 Oh yeah, because somewhere along the way we all decided to teach each other to compare ourselves against each other.